katat/vbot/README.md

 vbot -f=test.json
 ```

-vbot will execute the actions defined in the test.json, the schema file,  taking screenshots which will be compared in the end.
+vbot will execute the actions defined in the test.json, the playbook file, taking screenshots which will be compared in the end.
 All the screenshot taken will be in default folder `vbot`.

 The `base` is the based image folder and `test` is the newly generated images, while the `diff` have the comparison result images.
 To rebase the images, use `rebase` flag, such as `vbot -f=test.json --rebase`, the images in the `base` folder will be refreshed.